Top

 About Us

 Hi, I’m Amy and I’m the proprietor of Spring Hill Soil Laboratory.
 A homesteading mama, I always wondered why my garden didn’t look at all like those gorgeous pictures on social media.
 While raising our three young girls I was trying to grow most of our own food, making compost in a random kind of way and adding all sorts of organic inputs and amendments… but alas.
 Then one day, while watching Dr Elaine Ingham speak at a permaculture conference, I saw soil microbes under the microscope for the first time and I was immediately hooked.
-Now two years into the advanced training programs at Dr Elaine’s Soil Food Web School, I have found the answers that I was looking for and I couldn’t be happier to have a career in regenerative agriculture and the opportunity to share this knowledge with my community.
+Now well into the advanced training programs at Dr Elaine’s Soil Food Web School, I have found the answers that I was looking for and I couldn’t be happier to have a career in regenerative agriculture and the opportunity to share this knowledge with my community.
 Certified as a Soil Food Web Laboratory Technician and well on my way to becoming a Soil Biology Consultant, my specialty is making craft composts which I then use to regenerate soils.
 My goal is to become a hub of diversity for local soil microorganisms and I am so grateful to have the skills at the microscope and the knowledge and experience to make biologically complete composts.
 I also follow Johnson-Su methods in my work, and have completed training in woody edible propagation with Peter Jaynes of TreeEater Nursery.
 In my spare time (haha), I offer soil food web education.
 Watching children’s faces light up when they see soil microbes on the screen is something I will never get tired of!

 Every day I’m inspired by the folks who have put their trust in me to help re-align their growing practices with the way nature has been doing it for a very long time, and the opportunity to connect people back to the life in the soil and the ecosystem health that resides there, empowering them to make a real difference.
 I use the microscope as a tool to help people understand the baseline levels of biology in their soil or composts, and to measure progress toward restoration of soil health as different management practices are applied.
 At the homestead we are seeing benefits in soil structure, water retention, nutrient cycling, pest and disease control and yield by following practices that put the health of the soil food web as paramount.
 Still working on that goal of feeding my family, in the future I anticipate being able to offer any excess that we are able to grow with Cow-Op members.
 For now, I am super excited to be able to share the abundant and diverse indigenous microorganisms that I have been nurturing with the wider community.